-For the past three years, another area of enjoyment has been plein air outings with the Hamden Art League plein air group and others, as I explore landscape painting on site, often adding a figure or two to the composition.
+For the past four years, another area of enjoyment has been plein air outings with the Hamden Art League plein air group and others, as I explore landscape painting on site, often adding a figure or two to the composition.
 This became a great way to socialize and paint with others during the pandemic and has continued as a way to enjoy nature while painting my impressions in both oil and gouache.

 Although I paint in oils, watercolor, gouache and mixed media, the medium is not as important as what I try to communicate.
 They are all avenues of self-expression by which I hope to speak to the viewer.
 Enjoy!

 - BFA in Art Ed and Painting, 1973, Hartford Art School of the University of Hartford

 - Taught Elementary Art in the North Branford, CT School System

 - Graduate studies at Southern CT State University